Where’s The Body Positivity Movement For Midlife Women?

 “For the first 40 years of my life, I failed to see anyone who looked remotely like me in ads or print media—no one was short, no one was dark brown, no one had huge boobs,” she writes back.
 “It would be absurd for me to add ‘over 50’ to that list.
 I don’t expect to see my personal body package reflected in the media anytime soon.”

 It seems that inclusivity has its limits.
-Fashion brands like Knix, Cuup and Universal Standard are built on the notion that they’re for everyone, but their campaigns rarely include middle-aged women—and if they’re present at all, they’re almost always conventionally beautiful, rail-thin and white.
+Even fashion brands that are built on the notion that they’re for everyone rarely include middle-aged women in their campaigns—and when they do, they’re generally conventionally beautiful, rail-thin and white.

-“My impression is that the media is better at representing women of different sizes than including imagery of older women,” says Samantha Brennan, dean of the College of Arts and professor of philosophy at the University of Guelph, co-founder of the feminist fitness blog Fit is a Feminist Issue and co-author of Fit at Mid-life: A Feminist Fitness Journey.
+“My impression is that the media is better at representing women of different sizes than including imagery of older women,” says Samantha Brennan, dean of the College of Arts at the University of Guelph, as well as a professor of philosophy.
+She’s also the co-founder of the feminist fitness blog Fit is a Feminist Issue and co-author of Fit at Mid-life: A Feminist Fitness Journey.
 “Ditto women of a range of races and ethnicities…but [it] rarely puts these things together.”

 I reach out to Louise Green, the Vancouver-based fitness professional and powerhouse behind Big Fit Girl and the Size Inclusive Training Academy, an online program that trains, certifies and supports fitness professionals of all weights, shapes and sizes.
 I ask if she thinks brands are ready to embrace middle-aged women in all our size diversity.
 She’s skeptical.